jarmatys/CMS/ReadMe.md

 1. Install MySQL with MySQL Workbench locally to manage project database
 2. Create fork and clone repository
-3. Create secrets.json in CMS folder from this snipped
+3. Create secrets.json in CMS folder fromsnipped
+4. Create account on [Cloudinary](https://cloudinary.com/) and get CloudName, ApiKey and ApiSecret from dashboard.
+5. Create account on [Sendinblue](https://www.sendinblue.com/) and get ApiKey from api settings.
+6. Create your own [Slack Channel](https://api.slack.com/) and get Slack WebHook Url.
+7. Create your locally database in MySQL Workbench and paste your connection string to **secrets.json**.
+8. Hit **F5** and enjoy OpenCMS :)

+**secrets.json snippet**

 ```
 {
   "ConnectionStrings": {